ompl/ompl/doc/markdown/planners.md

   - [Bidirectional Fast Marching Tree algorithm (BFMT∗)](\ref gBFMT)<br>
     Executes two FMT* trees, one from the start and another one from the goal resulting in a faster planner as it explores less space.
   - [Quotient-Space RRT (QRRT)](\ref QRRT)<br>
     A generalization of RRT to plan on different abstraction levels.
 The abstraction levels are represented by quotient-spaces, and QRRT grows random trees sequentially and simultaneously on each quotient-space.
+There is extensive documentation in the form of a [guide](quotientSpacePlanning.html), [tutorial](quotientSpacePlanningTutorial.html) and [demos](group__demos.html).
 - **Optimizing planners**<br>
   In recent years several sampling-based planning algorithms have been proposed that still provide some optimality guarantees.
 Typically, an optimal solution is assumed to be shortest path.
 In OMPL we have a more general framework for expressing the cost of states and paths that allows you to, e.g., maximize the minimum clearance along a path, minimize the mechanical work, or some arbitrary user-defined optimization criterion.
 See \ref optimalPlanning for more information.
 Some of the planners below use this general cost framework, but keep in mind that convergence to optimality is **not guaranteed** when optimizing over something other than path length.
   - [PRM*](\ref gPRMstar)<br> An asymptotically optimal version of PRM; _uses the general cost framework._